 If you’re making more than one, add the butter in separate additions, before each toast, instead of cooking them all in one initial heap of melted butter.
 The milk solids in the butter will burn, and you’ll end up with dark spots on your toast if you do this.
 You can keep them warm in a low oven while you cook the rest if you’re serving them all together.

 Be as adventurous as you like.
 It’s one of those things that tastes so good on it’s own, you don’t really need to mess around with it too much.
 Try banana slices, maple syrup and whipped cream, or serve with a generous helping of baked beans and grated cheddar for a comforting lunch.

 We love matching soft, buttery French toast with a bit of texture so try topping with toasted hazelnuts or crispy bacon.
 Here are some of our favourite recipes for you to try at home.

-Check out this super easy indulgent French toast recipe using sweetcorn, ready in 30 minutes.
-Try for your next weekend brunch…
+Looking for a simple french toast recipe?
+Check out our super easy recipe using sweetcorn, ready in 30 minutes.
+Try this simple french toast recipe for your next weekend brunch…

 This easy stuffed french toast filling recipe will make an impressive brunch recipe to serve guests.
 Make this easy stuffed french toast recipe filled with peanut butter and jelly, topped with peanut brittle for an easy french toast breakfast recipe.
 Try our peanut butter recipes here.

 Want an easy Christmas breakfast recipe?
 This easy blueberry french toast is an impressive brunch recipe to serve as your Christmas day breakfast or as an indulgent treat to serve friends and family over the festive period.
 Check out our favourite Christmas morning breakfast recipes.

 In need of some easy weekend comfort food?
 Make your french toast savoury with oozing melted cheese and punchy sweet chilli jam.